MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Working-With-Media-on-Records.md

 To avoid unintentionally deleting referenced media objects, media sharing should be done by using the [INSERT function](insert-function--mediaset-.md) function to insert the media (by its ID) into the new media set field.
 This will create the correct (new) MediaSet records in the system tables, which means that the media object in one field will not be deleted if media object in the other field is deleted.

-### Example:
+### Example
-This example copies a media set field callled `MediaSetField` in table `mediaSourceTable` to a field in another table `mediaTargetTable`.
+This example copies a media set field called `MediaSetField` in table `mediaSourceTable` to a field in another table `mediaTargetTable`.
 The `FOR` loop will iterate all media objects in the source, and then insert their ID in the target field.

 ```
 FOR index := 1 TO mediaSourceTable.MediaSetField.COUNT DO